kwladyka/form-validator-cljs/README.md

 - `event->show-message` - With `on-blur` / `on-change` input event to trigger when show messages in UI.
 - `?show-message` - Get message to show in UI for input.
 Also to know if mark input as not valid in UI.
 - `form-valid?` - true / false
-- `validate-form` - Validate all inputs.
-Usually you don't need use this function.
 - `validate-form-and-show` - Call `validate-form` and show all messages.
 Use with submit button.

 ## Tutorial with live examples